elixirschool/elixirschool/es/lessons/basics/iex-helpers.md

 ### `.iex.exs`

-Every time IEx starts it will look for a `.iex.exs` configuration file.
-If it's not present in the current directory, then the user's home directory (`~/.iex.exs`) will be used as the fallback.

-Configuration options and code defined within this file will be available to us when the IEx shell starts up.
-For instance if we want some helper functions available to us in IEx, we can open up `.iex.exs` and make some changes.

-Let's start by adding a module with a few helper functions:

 Cada vez que IEx se inicia buscará un archivo de configuración `.iex.exs`.
 Si no está presente en el directorio actual, entonces el directorio raíz del usuario (`~/.iex.exs`) será usado como respaldo.

 Las opciones de configuración y el código definido en este archivo estarán disponibles cuando se inicie el shell de IEx.
 Por ejemplo, si queremos algunas funciones de ayuda disponibles en IEx, podemos abrir `.iex.exs` y hacer algunos cambios.